Jatapiaro/harpya-score/README.md

 # Run each SoundBox
 ```
-# 1. Each soundbox has his own invoker file,
+# 1. Each soundbox has his own invoker file, then use it.
-use it.
 ```

 # IMPORTANT